-This website does not collect any information automaitcly, apart from information embedded in Cookie files.
+This website does not collect any information automatically, apart from the information embedded in cookie files.

 Cookie files are data text files, which are stored on user's device and purposed for website usage.
 Usually include website name, device time of storage and unique number.

-Company which puts cookies on the user's device and which gets to access to cookie files is www.orbizer.com.
+Site which puts cookies on the user's device and which gets access to cookie files is www.orbizer.com.

 They make the interaction between users and web sites faster and easier.
-Without cookies, it would be very difficult for a web site to allow a visitor to fill up a shopping cart or to
+Without cookies, it would be very difficult for a website to allow visitor to fill up a shopping cart or to

 remember the user's preferences or registration details for a future visit.